Skip to main content

 Rent reductions

-If the rooming house operator refuses to drop your rent after an extra person moves into your room or after reducing or removing services or facilities previously provided as part of your rooming house agreement, such as closing a communal laundry, you can apply to VCAT for a rent reduction.
+If the rooming house operator refuses to drop your rent after an extra person moves into your room or after reducing or removing services or facilities previously provided as part of your rooming house agreement, such as closing a communal laundry, you can apply to Rental Dispute Resolution Victoria (RDRV) for a rent reduction.

 The first step is to ask Consumer Affairs Victoria to assess whether you should be given a rent reduction.
 Use the Consumer Affairs Victoria online form: Request for rental assessment.

-If the Consumer Affairs Victoria rent assessment report says you should get a rent reduction, but the rooming house operator still refuses, you can apply to VCAT for an order that your rent be reduced.
-You must apply to VCAT within 30 days of receiving the report from Consumer Affairs Victoria.
+If the Consumer Affairs Victoria rent assessment report says you should get a rent reduction, but the rooming house operator still refuses, you can apply to RDRV for your rent to be reduced.
+You should apply to RDRV within 30 days of receiving the report from Consumer Affairs Victoria.

 If you don’t think a rent reduction will fix the issue, you may prefer to seek compensation and a ‘restraining order’, which is an order from VCAT that tells someone they must do something, or stop doing something.
 VCAT may make a restraining order requiring the rooming house operator to reinstate the services or facilities they have withdrawn.
 If you want to apply for a restraining order, Tenants Victoria and other organisations can help.
 See the information on this page about getting help.

-In exceptional circumstances, including where other compensation may be inadequate, VCAT may order the rooming house operator to pay compensation for distress or disappointment, not just for inconvenience.
+In exceptional circumstances, and if you and the rooming house operator cannot reach an agreement at Rental Dispute Resolution Victoria (RDRV), VCAT may order the rooming house operator to pay compensation for distress or disappointment, not just for inconvenience.
 This is different from personal injury and applies to issues relating to your home that affect your state of mind.
 For example, the distress caused by your door being off its hinges for several weeks after you reported the issue.

 If you want to find out if you can claim compensation for distress or disappointment, this page says where you can get help.